Nobody quite embodies the Eighties like the ‘Material Girl’ from Detroit, Madonna Louise Ciccone.

 The tabloids dubbed the couple ‘The Poison Penns’ after Penn nearly strangled a member of the paparazzi and ran over the foot of a Sun photographer.

-Madonna married her second husband, British film-maker Guy Ritchie, at Skibo Castle on 22 December 2000.
-They are now divorced.
+Madonna married her second husband, British filmmaker Guy Ritchie, at Skibo Castle on 22 December 2000.
+They divorced in 2008.

 Madonna is a distant relation of both Celine Dion and Camilla Parker Bowles.
 Both Dion and Madonna trace their lineage back to Zachary Cloutier, who died in 1708.